 - Sticking his hand into fire.

-- Or thinking that singing about sailors being eating by a sea serpent would boost the moral of his sailor crew.
+- Or thinking that singing about sailors being eaten by a sea serpent would boost the morale of his crew.

-- Trouser Space: During his dream sequence, Columbus pulls a spyglass out of his nuts.
+- Trouser Space: During his Dream Sequence, Columbus pulls a spyglass out of his trousers.